brvtalcake/FManC/mkdocs/docs/api_doc/filesystem_api.md

 			printf("%s\n", entries->d_name);
 		}
 		closedir(your_dir);
 		// ...
-(2)
+(1)
 	}
 	```

-	1. Do not write something like `#!C if(!FMC_isDir("./your/dir"))`, because it can return -1 when the path doesn't exist, for example.
-	2. This example is not that usefull by itself since you could have checked `#!C your_dir != NULL` after it has been opened, but the whole interest is the fact that it's a portable and simple way to check for a dir.
+	1. This example is not that usefull by itself since you could have checked `#!C your_dir != NULL` after it has been opened, but the whole interest is the fact that it's a portable and simple way to check for a dir.

 **Parameters**